 Normally, these refractive errors are caught early on in childhood.
 When caught, they are easily treatable, most commonly with prescription glasses or contacts.
 However, sometimes things can go wrong.
 Either the error isn’t caught and left uncorrected, or the error can be mistreated, leaving the person’s vision no better off than before.

-URE: What Are They?
+UREs: What Are They?

 You’ve already heard of uncorrected refractive errors before, even if the term doesn’t sound familiar to you.
 Some of the most common are myopia (nearsightedness), hyperopia (farsightedness), astigmatism and presbyopia.
-These refractive errors occur when the eye is unable to properly focus, which then result in blurred vision.
+These refractive errors occur when the eye is unable to properly focus, which then results in blurred vision.

-Myopia is the most common refractive error, and has been on the rise in recent years.
+Myopia is the most common refractive error and has been on the rise in recent years.
 This refractive error causes the eye to have difficulty perceiving objects at a distance, while objects close to the eye are in perfect focus.

 Hyperopia is the exact opposite of myopia.
 Eyes that are farsighted will have trouble focusing on objects close to the eye, while far away objects can be viewed clearly.
 In some extreme cases, hyperopia can cause such blurry vision that, tasks such as sewing and reading become very hard to do.

 It’s important not to confuse hyperopia with presbyopia, because they have almost the exact same symptoms.
-Presbyopia is caused by the natural aging of the eye as it losses its ability to focus on objects that are near.
+Presbyopia is caused by the natural aging of the eye as it loses its ability to focus on objects that are near.
 The key difference is that hyperopia is caused by the shape of the eye, while presbyopia happens when the eye’s lens loses flexibility.